Tyepiece/Tybrowse/README.md

 Tybrowse is a fully open source browser with no data being collected at all!

-- Wawa Cat at Tyepiece Technologies
+- Spacecat at Tyepiece Technologies

 # Why did we make TyBrowse?
 Mozilla sucks, including Firefox.
 We are trying to be better than Firefox, because Firefox broke the promise of NEVER SELLING YOUR DATA.